 The benefit of creating your own content is having total control over tone and frequency of your content, at no external cost.
 For example, if you are creating your own video series, you can be the face and voice of the series, loading it with authenticity.

-You can work with your internal team to brainstorm content ideas (with this suggestion guide), or even use this clever trick to pull content ideas from Facebook.
+You can work with your internal team to brainstorm content ideas (including ideas from your social media feed), or even use this clever trick to pull content ideas from Facebook.

 If writing your own content isn't the best route for you, there are plenty of options that still help you put out amazing content that fits your business voice.

-- Get help from AI Tools: Solutions like Content at Scale give you affordable options for written blog content.
+2. Get help from AI Tools: Solutions like Content at Scale give you affordable options for written blog content.
 The AI delivers content that is unique while being modeled after other successful pages in your niche, then their team optimizes for publishing.
+As this niche grows, it becomes even easier to build content from your own spin on ChatGPT output that grows from well-crafted prompts.

 Marketing Automation